 Very happy to have received five years of NSERC funding for the Easy Lab.
 We also received MITACS funding for our Masters student and Springboard Funding for our lobster bait project.
-Therefore, funding is in place for a productive summer of research.
+Therefore, funding is in place for a productive span of research.

 Congratulations to all outgoing Easy Lab students, Allie Scovil, Zachary Visser, Jack Guthrie and Anna Murphy.
 To see their respective projects see the Stress Response Team page.

 Science Atlantic at Crandall University brought together some of the brightest minds at Atlantic Canadian Universities.
 Congratulations to Sarah Roberston of the Coombs Lab at Acadia University for winning best Oral presentation.
 See Science Atlantic Biology 2019.

 Congratulations to Carter Feltham for winning the Association of Graduate Studies (AGS) best talk for Masters.
 Congratulations also to Anna Murphy for winning second place in the poster competition at the AGS.

 Lobster Science Meeting in Truro brought together harvesters, researchers, industry and government personnel for a day filled with discussion on strategies to maintain this lucrative fisheries.
 See Ocean to Plate-Lobster Industry Research Forum

 We are very pleased to say that we have received Tier 2 funding for our project with The Saltbox Microbrewery.
 See "Acadia Profs, South Shore Brewer Collaborate to Cultivate Nova Scotia Wild Yeast"